 You can't directly pass a Javascript variable to ColdFusion as the two technologies are quite different.

-ColdFusion is processed on the server side prior to delivering the content to the client.
-ColdFusion prepares the entire page and then renders it to the client before any client-side activity, such as Javascript, can take place.
+ColdFusion is processed on the server side before delivering the content to the client.
+ColdFusion prepares the entire page and renders it to the client before any client-side activity, such as Javascript, can occur.

-Javascript is used on the client-side, and these variables are only available after ColdFusion initially delivers the HTML to the client.
-These two environments can not be running at the same time.
+Javascript is used on the client side, and these variables are only available after ColdFusion initially delivers the HTML to the client.

-To pass Javascript variables to ColdFusion, you must an assistive technology, such as Ajax, or pass the Javascript variables to the server-side once the initial page has been rendered.
-Here we will focus on using Cookies to transfer information from the client-side to the server-side.
+To pass Javascript variables to ColdFusion, you must use an assistive technology, such as Ajax, or pass the Javascript variables to the server side once the initial page has been rendered.
+Here, we will focus on using Cookies to transfer information from the client to the server.

 Real-world scenario